 To aid your professional and clinical development we use a range of online learning and teaching activities, such as interactive tutor and peer group discussions.
 Experienced tutors also provide regular personal guidance and feedback.

-presentations practical assessments vivas written assessments
+• presentations • practical assessments • vivas • written assessments

-This module develops your clinical assessment, communication and reasoning skills to enable you to incorporate and address wider factors within your assessments.
+Advancing clinical reasoning (15 credits)This module aims to develop your advanced clinical assessment, communication and reasoning skills to enable you to incorporate and address wider factors within your assessments.
 This enables you to devise appropriate and targeted treatment and management strategies for your patients.

-This module furthers your ability to identify, evaluate and select the most appropriate management strategies for your patients ensuring greater evidence-based, safer and more effective clinical services.
+Improving clinical effectiveness (15 credits)This module aims to develop your ability to identify, evaluate and select the most appropriate management strategies for your patients ensuring greater evidence-based, safer and more effective clinical services.

 Choose one from

-This module explores a range of neurological pathologies and develops both the physiotherapeutic approach and the wider psychosocial management for patients with neurological conditions.
+Pathology and patient management (15 credits)This module explores a range of pathologies and develops both the physiotherapeutic approach and the wider psychosocial management for patients with these conditions.

-This module allows you to tailor your studies to your own learning / professional development needs.
-You discuss your priorities with your academic advisor and identify the content and assessment task for the module; there will be the opportunity to attend a range of study days within this module or focus your studies within your own working context.
+Personalised study module (15 credits)This module aims to provide you with the opportunity to plan and carry out a personally chosen study into an area of personal or professional development.
+You discuss your priorities with your academic advisor and identify the content and assessment task for the module, there will be the opportunity to attend a range of study days within this module or focus your studies within your own working context.

-This module is relevant to all therapists regardless of role / level of responsibility and aims to increase your understanding the structures and frameworks governing how you work.
+Improving therapy services (15 credits)This module is relevant to all therapists regardless of role / level of responsibility and aims to increase your understanding the structures and frameworks governing how you work.
 You are encouraged to identify areas of your practice that may benefit from improvement.
 Methods of service evaluation are explored in addition to the theories, models and human factors related to service change and improvement science.